tranek/GASDocumentation/README.md

 * Client receives the prediction key back from the server.
 This is the `Replicated Prediction Key`.
 This prediction key is now marked stale.
 * Client removes **all** `GameplayEffects` that it created with the now stale replicated prediction key. `GameplayEffects` replicated by the server will persist.
 Any `GameplayEffects` that the client added and didn't receive a matching replicated version from the server were mispredicted.

 Prediction keys are guaranteed to be valid during an atomic grouping of instructions "window" in `GameplayAbilities` starting with `Activation` from the activation prediction key.
 You can think of this as being only valid during one frame.
-Any callbacks from latent action `AbilityTasks` will no longer have a valid prediction key unless the `AbilityTask` has a built-in Sync Point which generates a new [Scoped Prediction Window](#concepts-p-windows).
+Any callbacks from latent action `AbilityTasks` will no longer have a valid prediction key unless the `AbilityTask` has a built-in Synch Point which generates a new [Scoped Prediction Window](#concepts-p-windows).

 **[⬆ Back to Top](#table-of-contents)**